-Calculations based on a paraxial raytrace may be invalid.
 On-axis, this is a completely rotationally symmetric system, so our intuition tells us that we should expect the point spread function to also be rotationally symmetric.
 Computation of the usual (scalar) point spread function confirms this.
-Because of the large numerical aperture, we need to include the effects of nonuniform pupil amplitude, caused by the transformation from a planar wavefront to a spherical wavefront.
+Because of the large numerical aperture, we need to include the effects of non-uniform pupil amplitude, caused by the transformation from a planar wavefront to a spherical wavefront.
 We do this by using equal image space ray increments in spot diagram related calculations.

-\OPERATING CONDITIONS: SPOT DIAGRAM Aperture divisions: 40.000000 X 1/e^2 entr. irrad.: 1.000000 Use all wavelengths in diagram: On Use equal image space incrmnts.: On Diffraction efficiency calcs.: Off
+''' OPERATING CONDITIONS: SPOT DIAGRAM

+Aperture divisions: 40.000000 Use Gaussian pupil apodization: Off

+X 1/e^2 entr. irrad.: 1.000000

+Use all wavelengths in diagram: On

+Use equal image space incrmnts.: On

+Diffraction efficiency calcs.: Off